 Stair Remodeling the Old Way

-In a typical 13 rise staircase, you’d have to:
+In a typical 13-rise staircase, you would have to:

 |Cut all the substrate or